lucapinello/CRISPResso/README.rst

 Installation and Requirements
 ------------
-To install the command line version of CRISPresso some dependencies needs to be installed before running the setup:
+To install the command line version of CRISPResso, some dependencies must be installed before running the setup:

 1) Python 2.7 Anaconda:  http://continuum.io/downloads
 2) Java: http://java.com/download
 3) C compiler / make.
-If you have a Mac with a recente version of OSX just open the terminal app and type make, this will install the developer tools for you.
+For Mac with OSX 10.7 or greater, open the terminal app and type and execute the command 'make', which will trigger the installation of OSX developer tools.Windows systems are not officially supported, although CRISPResso may work with Cygwin (https://www.cygwin.com/).

 After checking that the required software is installed you can install CRISPResso from the official Python repository following these steps: